 Accepting Sponsored Posts on Your Site

-When publishing a sponsored article, make sure to explicitly tell your audience that it is a sponsored one.
-Otherwise, the article might come off as a little out of sync to your trusting audience.
-You can read how to add sponsored post prefix to post title.
+When publishing a paid article, make sure to explicitly tell your audience that it’s sponsored.
+Otherwise, the article might come off as a little out of sync with your trusting audience.
+You can read how to add a sponsored post prefix to your post titles.

-Let’s take a look at how to require users to pay to submit a post in WordPress, step by step.
+Let’s look at how to let users pay per post with a WordPress plugin, step by step.

 After the installation, you’ll need to create a blog post submission form.
 To get started, you can see our tutorial on creating a blog post submission form in WPForms.

 The fastest way to get started is to use our Blog Post Submission Form template.

 You can make any changes you want to this template to customize it.
 For example, you could replace the Post Content Paragraph Text field with a Rich Text field if you want to let writers style their own posts.